home-assistant/addons/whisper/DOCS.md

 Increasing the beam size will increase accuracy at the cost of performance.

+### Option: `initial_prompt`

+Description of audio that can help Whisper transcribe unusual words better.
+See [this discussion](https://github.com/openai/whisper/discussions/963) for an example.

 ## Backups

 Whisper model files can be quite large, so they are automatically excluded from backups.
 The models will be re-downloaded when the backup is restored.